-The association is to continue receiving recurrent Queensland Health funding after 30 June 2020.
-Department of Communities, Disability Services and Seniors have committed to provide financial support to assist with the NDIS transition until 30 June 2020.
+The association is to continue receiving recurrent Queensland Health funding after 30 June 2021.
+Department of Communities, Disability Services and Seniors have committed to provide funding to essential peak body services until 30 June 2022.
+The Department also indicated an open tender round for recurrent funding for FY2023 and beyond.